jnz/nmpc_multirotor/README.md

 🔧 Note for WSL Users (Windows Subsystem for Linux)

-If you're running this project under WSL2 on Windows:

- - The 3D visualization (Pygame + OpenGL) may show a black screen even though no errors occur.
+This project runs fine on Windows with WSL2 and Ubuntu, but is untested on a native Windows installation.

- - This is a known issue with WSLg + Mesa + D3D12 and some GPUs (e.g., Intel Arc).
- - Rendering does happen internally — it's just not visible due to a framebuffer issue.
+There is a known issue with WSLg + Mesa + D3D12 and some GPUs (e.g., Intel Arc).
+Rendering does happen internally — it's just not visible due to a framebuffer issue.
 Workaround: Force software rendering, by running the program like this:

     LIBGL_ALWAYS_SOFTWARE=true python src/main.py